 Leading public health experts and legal experts, in consultation with a range of individuals and organisations, drew up an NHS Reinstatement Bill, first tabled in Parliament in July 2016.

 The Bill was part of a move to stop the dismantling of the NHS as a result of the HSC Act (2012) and to end the marketisation of the NHS.
-Instead, the Bill aimed to restore the NHS as an accountable, and comprehensive public service.
+The Bill aimed to restore the NHS as an accountable and comprehensive public service.

 - reinstate the government’s legal duty to provide the key NHS services throughout England, including hospitals, medical and nursing services, primary care, mental health and community services,

 - declare the NHS to be a “non-economic service of general interest” and “a service supplied in the exercise of governmental authority”.
 This would ensure the autonomy of the UK government to legislate for the NHS without being trumped by EU competition law and the World Trade Organization’s General Agreement on Trade in Services,

 - abolish the NHS Commissioning Board (NHS England) and re-establish it as a Special Health Authority with regional committees,